Ectotherm Empire

 II.
 Preparation- It is best to enter this situation with a plan, rather than scrambling to figure it out last minute.

 A. Have a location planned out.
 Whether it be a cold room, a wine cooler, or a custom-built cooler of sorts, make sure it can maintain at least relatively stable temperatures.
 Too much fluctuation can influence how your animals handle brumation.
 Too many higher temperature fluctuations could make your animal more active and potentially cause greater weight loss during this period of nonfeeding, for example.
 While in the wild the temperature can fluctuate drastically, these snakes are also fossorial and remain primarily in areas where the fluctuations are far more gradual (underground in burrows).
 We prefer the use of wine coolers.
-When searching for your wine cooler keep in mind the need to reliability and accuracy.
+When searching for your wine cooler, keep in mind the need for reliability and accuracy.
 Check out the customer reviews and the item details so that you can get a model with minimal fluctuation.

 B. Cease all feeding activity at least two weeks prior to the date when you plan on decreasing temperatures.
-Preemptively dropping temperatures before allowing digestion to complete can potentially cause infections, regurgitations, or create a situation where material is rotting in the digestive tract rather than being digested.
+Preemptively dropping temperatures before allowing digestion to complete can potentially cause infections,

 III.
 Temperature Drops

 A. Place the hognose in a container equal to around the size of a hide you would provide them.
 The key is to maintain the feeling of security.
-There is no need for a large amount of space as the snake will be largely inactive during this time period.
+There is no need for a large amount of space, as the snake will be largely inactive during this time period.

-B. For two weeks we keep our Western Hognose at around 60°F (15.56°C) before dropping the temperatures further.
+B. For two weeks, we keep our Western Hognose at around 60°F (15.56°C) before dropping the temperatures further.
 The moment they enter the cooler is the start of our brumation.

 IV.
 Weekly Checks